 Marine heritage crime has become a serious threat to historically significant wreck sites and as a result prevention and investigation methods have rapidly advanced in recent years with the development of site security protocols, forensic marking solutions and increased public awareness and improved enforcement agency responses.

-MSDS Marine have three highly skilled team members with unique skills relating to marine heritage crime.
+MSDS Marine have four highly skilled team members with unique skills relating to marine heritage crime.

 Alison James – Alison spent ten years managing England’s protected wreck sites at Historic England and built-up skills managing underwater cultural heritage including crime prevention and detection.
 She has been involved with a number of police investigations and acted as an expert witness in prosecutions.